1. Home

 Stocks That Pay Weekly Dividends

-The company recently boosted its dividend and stock yields by 6.1%, with an annual payout of $7.20 covered by its FFO guidance.
+The company recently boosted its dividend and stock yields by 7.02%, with a quarterly payout of $1.90 covered by its FFO guidance. .

 This could enable the company to stand strong against any possible recession this year.